DiddiZ/mtg-proxies/README.md

 optional arguments:
-  -h, --help            show this help message and exit --dpi DPI             dpi of output file
-  --paper WIDTHxHEIGHT  paper size in inches or preconfigured format (e.g. a4) --border_crop PIXELS  How much to crop inner borders of printed cards
+  -h, --help            show this help message and exit --dpi DPI             dpi of output file (default: 300) --paper WIDTHxHEIGHT  paper size in inches or preconfigured format (default: a4) --border_crop PIXELS  how much to crop inner borders of printed cards (default: 14) --background COLOR    background color, either by name or by hex code (e.g. black or "#ff0000", default: None)
 ```

 ### convert